How to Write the University of Chicago Application Essays 2017-2018

-Like many other schools, UChicago asks applicants to answer what is essentially a question asking, “why do you specifically want to attend this school?.”
+Like many other schools, UChicago asks applicants to answer what is essentially a question asking, “Why do you specifically want to attend this school?”
 This is a common prompt at many top schools, and it is what we like to call an “essay of elimination.”
-By itself, the “why school X” essay rarely gets a candidate into a school, as it is really difficult to write an answer to this question that is truly unique and meaningful.
+By itself, the “Why School X?” essay rarely gets a candidate into a school, as it is really difficult to write an answer to this question that is truly unique and meaningful.

-And the only way to actually mess up this question, beyond obvious errors like making grammar mistakes or saying something offensive, is if you don’t write an essay that is specifically about the University of Chicago.
+And the only way to actually mess up this question, beyond obvious errors, like making grammar mistakes or saying something offensive, is if you don’t write an essay that is specifically about the University of Chicago.

-Generic statements like “I’m excited to spend the next four years in Chicago,” “UChicago students have a tight knit community,” or “the campus is beautiful” that apply to dozens of colleges around the country should be avoided.
-UChicago wants to know that you want to specifically attend the University of Chicago, not just that you want to attend any Top 15 university in the United States.
+Generic statements like “I’m excited to spend the next four years in Chicago,” “UChicago students have a tight knit community,” or “the campus is beautiful” — that apply to dozens of colleges around the country — should be avoided.
+The university wants to know that you want to specifically attend it, not just that you want to attend any Top 15 university in the United States.
 Specificity is key.

 Unique Things About UChicago